Civil rights pioneer seeks expungement of '55 arrest record

 “I am an old woman now.
 Having my records expunged will mean something to my grandchildren and great grandchildren.
 And it will mean something for other Black children,” Colvin said in a sworn statement.

-Her attorney, Phillip Ensler, said the statement will be filed Tuesday with legal documents to seal, destroy and erase records of her case.
+Her attorney, Phillip Ensler, said the statement was being filed with legal documents to seal, destroy and erase records of her case.
+Supporters sang civil rights anthems and clapped as she and her lawyers entered the clerk’s office, where the expungement request was filed Tuesday.

+Montgomery County’s chief prosecutor later said he agreed with the request to clear Colvin’s record, removing any doubt that it would be approved.

+“I guess you can say that now I am no longer a juvenile delinquent,” Colvin told a crowd that included relatives, well wishers and activists after filing the expungement request.

 Colvin left Alabama at age 20 and spent decades in New York, but relatives always worried what might happen when she returned for visits since no court official ever said she had finished probation, according to Ensler.